-So what is in the works?
-The BIG SHOW is scheduled for July 5-17, 2022 in Boone NC.
-Held at one theater for two weeks in conjunction with the largest gathering of Scottish organizations in the world, The Grandfather Mountain Highland Games.
+So what is in the works for the next Scottish performing arts programming?
+The BIG SHOW is scheduled for July 7-10, 2022 in Boone NC.
+Held in conjunction with the largest gathering of Scottish organizations in the world, The Grandfather Mountain Highland Games.

 What will be different from the original Highland Echoes show?

 1. The dance company size!
-Originally the show featured 4 dancers and now it will host 25 premier Highland dancers.
+Originally the show featured 4 dancers and now it will host 18 Championship level Highland dancers.
 New choreographies for the larger dance company will give audiences a more riveting and synchronized performance.